Food Poisoning: The BasicsFood Poisoning – A Definition

-Certain populations are more vulnerable to food poisoning and can be at far greater risk of developing serious illness with long-term effects or even death if contracting food poisoning.
-Those high risk groups include infants, young children, pregnant women and their unborn babies, older adults, and people with weakened immune systems and chronic illness including diabetes, kidney disease, those with HIV/AIDS and some cancer patients.
+Everyone has some risk of contracting food poisoning, but some people are more vulnerable and can be at far greater risk of developing serious illness with long-term effects.
+Those high risk groups account for nearly 25% of the population and include older adults, infants and young children, pregnant women and people with weakened immune systems and chronic illness such as diabetes, kidney disease, HIV/AIDS and some cancer patients.

 The Causes of Food Poisoning

 Eight known pathogens account for the vast majority of food poisoning outbreaks: Salmonella, Listeria, Clostridium perfringens, Campylobacter, Staphylococcus aureus, E. coli, Toxoplasma gondii and Norovirus.

 The symptoms and severity of food poisoning vary, but common symptoms include upset stomach, abdominal cramps, nausea and vomiting, diarrhea, fever and dehydration.